Tony Shafrazi

-Tony Shafrazi (born May 8, 1943) is an American art dealer, gallery owner, and artist.
+Tony Shafrazi (born May 8, 1943) is an Iranian-born American art dealer, gallery owner, and artist.
 He is the owner of the Tony Shafrazi Gallery in New York City who deals in artwork by artists such as Francis Bacon, Keith Haring, and David LaChapelle.

 Early life and education

 Tony Shafrazian was born in Abadan, Iran, to Iranian Armenian parents and raised Christian.
 His parents divorced when he was two years old.
 At the age of 13, his father, an oil-company executive, and his stepmother took Shafrazi to England and left him to study there.
 He first went to a vicarage in Bilston, then to boarding school in Whittlebury, and later Hammersmith College of Art & Building.
 He attended the Royal College of Art from 1963 to 1967.
 While attending Royal College of Art, Shafrazi visited New York City in 1965, staying in a YMCA that was near Andy Warhol's Factory.
 On that trip, he met Roy Lichtenstein, Andy Warhol, and art dealer Leo Castelli.

 He moved to New York City in 1969, where he lectured at several universities, including the School of Visual Arts.